-It seems like $\mathbb{Q}$ is a very good set in which to do mathematics.
+It seems like \mathbb{Q} is a very good set in which to do mathematics.
 We can perform all of the arithmetic operations that are necessary (as long as we avoid exponents).
-However, $\mathbb{Q}$ falls short when it comes to geometry.
+However, \mathbb{Q} falls short when it comes to geometry.

 The shepherd leaves home and walks one mile due east to the pasture, and later takes his sheep one mile due north to the farmer.
 Now he wants to go home, and realizes that he needs to walk $\sqrt{2}$ miles.
 But how far is this?
-We have seen that $\sqrt{2}$ is not a rational number.
-So, we need a larger set of numbers which include all possible distances.
+It turns out, the distance is not rational.

+Proposition 1. $\sqrt{2}$ is not rational.